BlackDevil1928/SLAY-Smart_Diet_and_Nutrition_Planner/README.md

     ## Commit your changes
        git commit -m "Added new feature"

-Push to the branch (git push origin feature-name)
+    ## Push to the branch
+       git push origin feature-name

-Submit a pull request
+✉️ Submit a pull request

 📞Contact